Risperidone (By injection)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, diabetes, breast cancer, bone problems, brain tumor, bowel blockage, Reye's syndrome, Parkinson's disease, trouble with swallowing, or a history of seizures or neuroleptic malignant syndrome (NMS).
-Tell your doctor if you have any kind of blood vessel or heart problems, including low blood pressure, heart failure, a low amount of blood, heart rhythm problems, or a history of a heart attack or stroke.
+- Tell your doctor if you have kidney disease, liver disease, bowel blockage, brain tumor, diabetes, high cholesterol, Parkinson disease, Reye's syndrome, trouble swallowing, or a history of breast cancer or seizures.
+Tell your doctor if you have heart failure, low blood pressure, or a history of a heart attack or stroke.

 Possible Side Effects While Using This Medicine